Applying for a Tier 4 (General) visa inside the UK

 The in-person fee is payable in full when you book the appointment online as part of the online application process.
 If you fail to attend the appointment, without good reason, only £985 will be refunded.

 These prices are the same for applications made using the online application and those made using the paper application form.

-This charge is in addition to the visa application fee and separate to the maintenance requirements of the visa application.
+This charge is in addition to the visa application fee and separate from the maintenance requirements of the visa application.